pikulet/lumen/content/posts/cs3245-language-model.md

 tags:
   - "nltk"
   - "n-grams"
-description: "Tokenising sentences to distinguish sentences of different languages."
+description: "Tokenising sentences to distinguish sentences of different languages"
 ---

 This projects aims to build a language model to distinguish sentences in three languages: Bahasa Melayu, Bahasa Indonesia, Tamil.